 What is the best course of action to take if a player has discovered they have won but seemingly lost their ticket?
 Well, although every lottery company across the world will have slightly different rules and regulations, the main advice to adhere to in cases like these runs as follows:

-Generally, there is no moral obligation on the part of the lottery operator to pay up any monies won, if the ticket has been lost, misplaced or stolen.
-But it is always worth making a case to see if your claim can be considered as appropriate.
+Generally, there is no moral obligation on the part of the lottery operator to pay up any monies won, if the ticket has been lost, misplaced, or stolen.
+But it is always worth making a case to see if your claim can be considered appropriate.

 When Martyn and Kay Tott celebrated their first wedding anniversary, they decided to put a lucky lottery ticket on, to see if they could win a little money as a treat.
 However, they hadn’t checked their numbers and forgot about their ticket.

 It was only sometime later when a TV appeal was made regarding an unclaimed jackpot in the area they lived in, that they recognized the lottery numbers given as their own and realized they’d missed out on claiming the jackpot.

 The couple turned their house upside down in a bid to try and locate the missing ticket, but without any success.

 In a state of anxiety, the couple contacted Camelot the UK Lottery operator, and explained their predicament.
 The company undertook an investigation into their claims and found that although they were the rightful winners of the money, they couldn’t pay up as more than 7 weeks had passed since the draw, and it contravened their 30-day limit to make a claim for a lost ticket.

 When Chief of Security for Camelot, Martin Challis visited the couple, they verified all the correct information needed to make the claim, including proof that they’d selected the same numbers week after week for the draw.
 The Central Computer at Camelot’s headquarters proved this to be true.
 Further documentation, including birth certificates, passports, and even a photograph of Mr. Tott’s grandmother’s front door were all used to help the couple’s claim.